Altinn/altinn-apiclient-maskinporten/README.md

 This .NET client library is used for calling maskinporten and create an access token to be used for services that require an Maskinporten access token

+## Installation

+Install the nuget with `dotnet add package Altinn.ApiClients.Maskinporten` or similar.

+Pre-release versions of this nuget are made available on Github.

 ## Setup as HttpHandler

 There are different ways to set this up.
 For most using the HttpHandler configuration is the most convenient way of using this library, offering a HttpClient that